danielfreer/raspberrypi5-retropie-setup/Write_OS_to_microSD_card.md

    ![Wait](screenshots/install_os/rpi_writing.png?raw=true "Writing")
 9. Select "Continue" when it says you can now remove the SD card from the reader
    ![Select "Continue"](screenshots/install_os/rpi_write-successful.png?raw=true "Write Successful")

+After that, simply insert the microSD card into the Raspberry Pi 5 and turn it on.
+It will finish installing the OS, and then reboot.